jeandiogo/locker/README.md

 	locker::lock("a.lock", "b.lock");                                        //keeps trying to lock multiple files, only returns when all file are locked locker::lock({"a.lock", "b.lock"});                                      //keeps trying to lock a initializer list or a vector of files, only returns when all files are locked

-	locker::unlock("a.lock");                                                //unlocks a file if it is locked locker::unlock("a.lock", "b.lock");                                      //unlocks a multiple files (in reverse order) if they are locked locker::unlock({"a.lock", "b.lock"});                                    //unlocks a initializer list or a vector of files (in reverse order) if they are locked
+	locker::unlock("a.lock");                                                //unlocks a file if it is locked (throws if file does not exist) locker::unlock("a.lock", "b.lock");                                      //unlocks a multiple files (in reverse order) if they are locked locker::unlock({"a.lock", "b.lock"});                                    //unlocks a initializer list or a vector of files (in reverse order) if they are locked